-A business privilege license shall be required of any person who shall engage in, carry on or follow any trade, business, profession, vocation or calling, within the corporate limits of the City, unless exempt by state/city law (Siloam Springs Ordinance No. 13-19).
-There is no yearly renewal fee, but late fees are assessed if not renewed by October 15, 2014.
+A business privilege license shall be required of any person who shall engage in, carry on or follow any trade, business, profession, vocation or calling, within he corporate limits of the City, unless exempt by state/city law (Siloam Springs Ordinance No. 13-19).

 If you have any questions, please contact the City Clerk’s office or call 479-524-5136.

 Siloam Springs Kayak Park

 THE KAYAK PARK IS NOW OPEN

 The Siloam Springs Kayak Park is a nearly $2 million investment from the Walton Family Foundation.
 It offers 600 feet of engineered river, which expanded and created two distinct rapids.
 There are also fully accessible paved trails along the Illinois River, picnic tables, a climbing boulder for kids, changing rooms and a family swim area with riverside seating.
 To view responses to some frequently asked questions about the park, please click here: